top of page

 Bilateral Partial Foot Amputee

 Francesca is an avid athlete and participates in college-level soccer.
-We fabricated a custom leather gauntlet with a toe filler, which fit into her massive collection of boots and shoes!
+We fabricated a custom leather gauntlet with a toe filler, which

 Joseph, 18 Years Old